zabrewer/FN70489-Scanner/README.md

 (if no crypto pki is found, no further tests are made).
 If found, *True* is written for the *crypto pki found?* field in the *hosts_output.csv* file
 5. Use regex to find the certificate name in the *running config*.
 Add the certificate name to the *hosts_output.csv* file under the *certname* field
 6. Use regex to find the number of instances where the certificate name is referenced in the *running config* and add that number to the *number of certname references* field in the *hosts_output.csv* file.
 This is important as it can indicate that other services (secure voice, https, etc.) are depending upon the certificate.
-In testing, the number of times a certificate is referenced is 3 just in declaring the certificate (see the below example) so a number > 3 may indicate services dependent upon the certificate.
+In testing, the number of times a certificate is referenced = 3 just in declaring the certificate (see the below example) so a number > 3 may indicate services dependent upon the certificate.
 7. Use regex to find any instances of *certificate self-signed* in the *running config*.
 Writes *True* to the *found certificate self-signed?* field in the *hosts_output.csv* file if found.
 8. Use regex to find any instances of *enrollment selfsigned* in the *running config*.
 Writes *True* to the *enrollment selfsigned?* field in the *hosts_output.csv* file if found.